TASAR: Transfer-based Attack on Skeletal Action Recognition: Introduction

-To tackle these challenges, we propose the first \textbf{T}ransfer-based \textbf{A}ttack specifically designed for \textbf{S}keletal \textbf{A}ction \textbf{R}ecognition, TASAR, based on a Post-train Dual Bayesian optimization that significantly smoothens the rugged landscape (see \cref{fig:2}).
-Our post-train Bayesian strategy freezes the pre-trained surrogate and appends small extra Bayesian components behind it, to turn a single surrogate into a Bayesian one without the need for re-training, thereby speeding up the training process and avoiding a heavy memory footprint.
-Next, we integrate the temporal motion gradient in a Bayesian manner to disrupt the temporal coherence between sequences over time.
-A high-level illustration of our method is presented in \cref{fig:overview}.
-Our contributions are summarized as follows. \begin{itemize} \item We systematically investigate the previously unknown reason for low adversarial transferability in S-HAR through the lens of loss surface smoothness, and introduce the first transfer-based attack on S-HAR to address this issue. \item We propose a novel post-train Dual Bayesian Motion attack, that explores the smoothed model posterior and considers the spatial-temporal coherence from a Bayesian perspective, without requiring re-training of the pre-trained surrogate model. \item We build the first comprehensive robust S-HAR evaluation benchmark \textit{RobustBenchHAR}. \textit{RobustBenchHAR} consists of 7 S-HAR models with diverse GCN structures and more recent Transformer structures, 10 attack methods, 3 datasets and 2 defense methods.
-Extensive experiments on this benchmark demonstrate the superiority and generalizability of TASAR. \end{itemize}
+To tackle these challenges, we propose the first \textbf{T}ransfer-based \textbf{A}ttack specifically designed for \textbf{S}keletal \textbf{A}ction \textbf{R}ecognition, TASAR, with key novelties shown in \Cref{fig:overview}.
+First, our post-train Bayesian strategy keeps a pre-trained surrogate intact by appending lightweight Bayesian components behind it, without the need for re-training of the pre-trained surrogate.
+Second, we propose a novel dual Bayesian optimization for smoothed posterior sampling, which effectively smoothens the rugged loss surface.
+Finally, unlike previous transfer-based attacks that treat each frame independently, overlooking the temporal dependencies between sequences, we integrate the temporal motion gradient in a Bayesian manner to disrupt the spatial-temporal coherence of S-HAR models.
+For exhaustive evaluation, we build the first comprehensive robust S-HAR evaluation benchmark \textit{RobustBenchHAR}. \textit{RobustBenchHAR} consists of 7 S-HAR models with diverse GCN structures and latest Transformer structures, 10 attack methods, 3 datasets and 2 defense methods.
+Extensive experiments demonstrate the superiority and generalizability of TASAR.